Back-to-School

 - Learn more about sustainable fashion certifications, like OEKO- TEX to Global Organic Textile Standard (GOTS), so you can make an informed decision when buying goods.

-- Try one of the brands listed in Sustainably Chic’s 2023 Sustainable Kids Clothing Brands
+- Try one of the brands listed in Sustainably Chic’s 10 Organic Sustainable Clothing Brands (2025)

 - Try buying secondhand clothes.
 In addition to local consignment and thrift stores, some brands like Levi’s® offer secondhand clothes on their websites.